obsidiansystems/ledger-app-tezos/README.md

 ### Building

+If you already have an `app.hex` file or files that you want to use, e.g. from a release, then you do not need these instructions.
+Please skip to the next section for installation instructions.

 You will need to have the BOLOS SDK to use the Makefile, which can be cloned from [a GitHub repo](https://github.com/LedgerHQ/nanos-secure-sdk).
 You will also need to download two compilers: